asaaki/elixir-docker-image-packager/README.md

 # Elixir Docker Image Packager (EDIP)

-Attempt to create the possibly smallest docker image for an Elixir release.
+Attempt to create the possibly smallest Docker image for an Elixir release.

 <!--
   TOC generaged with doctoc: `npm install -g doctoc`